andersbogsnes/homepage/content/presentations/ml_project/2_start_new_project.md

 # Assignment

-- Setup your project with cookiecutter and poetry
+- Setup your project with cookiecutter, poetry and git
+- Create a gitlab repo for your project

 ---